dominicprice/endplay/README.md

 Despite being on the surface being nothing more than a computationally expensive way of printing a load of zeroes, it is worth noting two interesting things here:

 1. The number of tricks is displayed from the perspective of the player to the right of player on lead.
 This is because it attempts to show declarers trick count, and in a full deal the declarer is to the right of the person on lead.
 In this case, as we have a four card ending with declarer on lead we can pass `declarer_is_first=True` to perform the swap and print `4, 4, 4, ...`
 2. There are 16 cards in the play history, but only 13 cards in the output.
-Two things are going on here: a) the number of tricks before any card is played is appended to the front and b) as the last four cards are all forced and noone can alter the outcome of the contract at this stage these are not calculated by the algorithm.
+Two things are going on here: a) the number of tricks before any card is played is appended to the front and b) as the last four cards are all forced and no-one can alter the outcome of the contract at this stage these are not calculated by the algorithm.
 Therefore the number of cards returned in this instance is 16 (cards in play history) + 1 (starting tricks) - 4 (remove final trick) = 13.

 We all know that partner will never find this line though, so lets see what the function does when we play bridge ping-pong: